 Lung inflammation

 Our lab investigates eosinophils, monocytes and neutrophils as first responders in (sterile) inflammation.
 These phagocytes can quickly recognize and signal danger as well as combat pathogens.
 Inflammatory diseases the lab focuses on are (long) COVID, asthma, COPD and cystic fibrosis.
+We can use these fast responding cells to biomonitor the inflammatory status of the patient even at point-of-care using a fully automated flow cytometer called the AQUIOS.
+These insights can predict the status of a disease, the susceptibility to infections and aid to personalize treatment.

 Lung transplantation